Bruce Springsteen: Relationships

+Springsteen briefly dated artist Karon Bihari in the 1970s, who claimed the Darkness on the Edge of Town song "Candy's Room" was about her.
+He also had relationships with photographer Lynn Goldsmith, model Karen Darvin and, for four years in the 1980s, actress Joyce Hyser.

-Springsteen dated actress Joyce Hyser for four years in the early 1980s.
-Previously, he had dated photographer Lynn Goldsmith and model Karen Darvin.
-In the early 1980s, he met Patti Scialfa at The Stone Pony bar in New Jersey, the evening she was performing alongside his friend Bobby Bandiera, with whom she had written "At Least We Got Shoes" for Southside Johnny.
-Springsteen liked her voice, and after the performance he introduced himself to her.
+In the early 1980s, he met Patti Scialfa at the Stone Pony the evening she was performing alongside his friend Bobby Bandiera, with whom she wrote "At Least We Got Shoes" for Southside Johnny.
+Springsteen liked her voice and after the performance he introduced himself to her.
 They soon started spending time together and became friends.